Wellesley Square station: History

+Accessibility

 In 2019, the MBTA listed Wellesley Square as a "Tier I" accessibility priority.
 In June 2021, the MBTA issued a $28 million design contract for a project to add a third track from Weston to Framingham, including reconstruction of the three Wellesley stations and West Natick station.
-The project was expected to cost around $400 million, of which rebuilding Wellesley Square station would be $31-35 million, with completion in 2030.
+The project was expected to cost around $400 million, of which rebuilding Wellesley Square station would be $31–35 million, with completion in 2030.

+In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
+These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
+Wellesley Square was one of the first four non-accessible stations to be modified with the temporary platforms.
+Construction began in 2024.
+The platforms opened on February 17, 2025.
+However, the route between the platforms is indirect and is not accessible due to the slope of the Crest Road bridge.